scopelan/cybersource-android-sdk-1/README.md

 ### Eclipse

-1. Download the Android SDK jar file (cybersource-inapp-android-X.X.x.jar) from cybersource.com/inapp-sdk.
+1. Download the Android SDK jar file (cybersource-inapp-android-x.x.x.jar) from cybersource.com/inapp-sdk.
 3. Include the `cybersource-inapp-android-X.X.x.jar` into the `libs` folder of your Android application project.